hacks-guide/Guide_Wii/docs/ko_KR/vwii-homebrew-channel.md

 - A Wii U
 - The [Aroma Environment](https://aroma.foryour.cafe/) (should be installed from previous step)
-- The latest release of the [Compat Title Installer](https://github.com/Xpl0itU/vwii-compat-installer/releases/latest) (`compat_installer-Aroma.zip`) (should be installed from preivious step)
+- The latest release of the [Compat Title Installer](https://github.com/Xpl0itU/vwii-compat-installer/releases/latest) (`compat_installer-Aroma.zip`) (should be installed from previous step)
 - The [Enhanced vWii Aroma Plugin](https://github.com/GaryOderNichts/evwii/releases/latest) (`evwii.wps`) (optional)

 ::: danger